LANDIS-II-Foundation/Extension-NECN-Hydro-Succession/README.md

 MineralSoilLayer.cs (nee SoilLayer.cs):  The Decompose function has been radically simplified reflecting the elimination of the SOM1 and SOM3 layers.
 L44:  Assume decomposition always possible.
 L49: Following Century, define a fraction that goes to CO2 (this is now a user input rather than a fixed constant).
 UNRESOLVED:  Where does the remainder go (L50)?

-Outputs.cs:  L66: Primary Log File restructured to reflect the changes above.
+Outputs.cs:  L66: Primary Log File restructured to reflect the changes above, also added all OHorizon N pools; need to add all OHorizon C pools.

 PlugIn.cs:  L101:  Also initialize MineralSoil layer.